philippinespire/scripts_and_code/README.md

 read_caltulator.sh counts the number of reads in compressed (default) or uncompressed FQ files (open script for details).

 Usage:

 1.- Place script in the same directory with FQ files to be processed.

-Open script and
+Open script and:

 2.- Set slurm options according to your system